You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Low platelets in the blood

-When platelets are low, you are at risk for bleeding and bruising.
+When your platelets are low, you are at risk for bleeding and bruising.
 Ask your health care team for the Low Platelet Count pamphlet for more information.

 What to look for?